Here’s a common scenario organizations increasingly face: Too many web apps with too many vulnerabilities and no chance for immediate remediation.

 Why?
-These apps, whether they’re accessed via desktop browsers, mobile devices or IoT systems, streamline, speed up and automate business functions for employees, partners and customers.
+Whether they’re accessed via desktop browsers, mobile devices or IoT systems, these apps streamline, speed up and automate business functions for employees, partners and customers.

 However, as they eagerly “appify” their businesses, many organizations aren’t properly checking how secure these apps are.

 Vulnerabilities abound in web apps, whether they were custom built in-house, purchased by the organization from a vendor or acquired for free — and without authorization — by employees.